shuibing9420/shuibing9420.github.io/_pages/about.md

 2019, where he was promoted to Tenured Professor in July 2025. -->

 His research is driven by the vision of building next‑generation infrastructure for the AI era.
-His work focuses on Data‑Centric Architecture, Systems for AI, and High‑Performance Computing, with a particular emphasis on hardware‑software co‑design for intelligent storage and computing systems to tackle the “memory and storage walls” in large‑scale AI computing.
+His work focuses on Data‑Centric Architecture, Systems for AI, and Storage Systems, with a particular emphasis on hardware‑software co‑design for intelligent storage and computing systems to tackle the “memory and storage walls” in large‑scale AI computing.

 Dr. He has been granted over 20 research projects from various sources, including the National Science Foundation of China, the Key Project of the